sebastian-weisshaar/jane_street_knight_moves_6/README.md

 1. `calculate_new_score(current_score, current_value, next_value)`:
    - Calculates the new score based on the current score and the values of the current and next squares.
-   - Implements the scoring rules: multiply if values are different, add if they're the same.
+   - Implements the scoring rules: multiply if the knight jumps into a different zone, add if it's the same.

 2. `find_path(row, col, score, visited, path, target, board)`:
    - Implements a recursive backtracking algorithm to find a valid knight's path.